KesseNones/EcksDee-Programming-Language/README.md

    select `EcksDee` from the parsing options and the highlighting will appear.

-This makes EcksDee significantly nicer to code in since it's easier to see mistakes and it just looks all around prettier.
+This makes EcksDee significantly nicer to code in since it's easier to see mistakes and it just looks prettier overall.

 ## Conclusion:
 EcksDee has been a fun programming language to develop from the very simple Forth interpretor it started as.
 Adding data types and IO were both definitely challenges in their own right; monads are freaky!
+Also, adding `attempt onError` felt like an act of wizardry in and of itself.

 Is EcksDee a revolutionary language?
 No. Is it a fast language?
 No.
 Is it even that good of a language?
-Heck no!
+Definitely no!
 But was it fun to make and keep adding onto?
 Absolutely yes!

 I have enjoyed the surreal sensation of making programs in my own programming language